joehawkens/computing/CHAPTER-3.md

 ## The Bridge Between Hardware and Software: Firmware

-The transition from Hardware to Software is done through "Firmware" - see a pattern with the naming? - Firmware is Software embedded on Hardware.
+The transition from Hardware to Software is done through "Firmware" - We'll discuss this in the next chapter.

 ## Chapter 3: Summary